Frequently Asked Questions

 • If you have been admitted with severe pneumonia of unknown aetiology

-People who contract the COVID-19 may take anywhere from one to 14 days to develop symptoms.
+People who contract COVID-19 may take anywhere from one to 14 days to develop symptoms.
 Even if you have not recently travelled to a COVID-19-affected region, or had contact with an individual who has been affected by the illness, you must still inform your Healthcare Professional if you meet the criteria listed above.
 A virtual consultation is an excellent way to consult with your Healthcare Professional.

-The Hospital at Home benefit is open to high-risk members who test positive for COVID-19 and are mildly symptomatic and at risk for hospitalisation.
+The Hospital at Home Benefit is open to high-risk members who test positive for COVID-19 and are mildly symptomatic and at risk for hospitalisation.
 Additionally, had these members been admitted, they would have met the criteria for general ward admission, but not High Care or ICU.

-The Hospital at Home benefit consists of two components:
+The Hospital at Home Benefit consists of two components:

 1. Remote Monitoring